suhasmaddali/Wheat-Disease-Detection-/README.md

 In the ipython notebook, the images of wheat are taken and trained before giving them to the computer vision models for prediction of different kinds of diseases.
 Feel free to take a look.
 Thanks.

 ## Outcome
 The computer vision model that was performing the best in classifying the diseases in wheat plants is VGG19.
+With this model, the accuracy for classifying the diseases in wheat plants was 95% on the test data (data that the model has not seen before).

 ## 💻 Training with NVIDIA's RTX 2080 graphics card for Computer Vision Tasks